Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

 \subsubsection{Extended-system ABF}

-In extended-system ABF (eABF),\cite{Lelievre2010eABF, Zheng2012} the coordinate is not a \hyperlink{ref:CV} {collective variable} $z = \xi(\vx)$, but an additional variable $\lambda$, separate from Cartesian coordinates, so that the dynamics is now propagated in the extended space $(\vx, \lambda)$. $\lambda$ is coupled to the \hyperlink{ref:CV} {collective variable} by a harmonic restraint: $U^\mathrm{ext}(\vx, \lambda) = 1/2 k (\lambda - \xi(\vx))^2$.
-The main benefit of eABF is that the biasing coordinate $\lambda$ is not a function of Cartesian coordinates, so all geometric considerations raised by the projected force formalism become moot.
+Extended-system ABF (eABF) is an \hyperlink{ref:ExtL} {extended-Lagrangian} formulation of ABF.
+In eABF (\cite{Lelievre2010} p.
+368, \cite{Zheng2012}) the coordinate is not a \hyperlink{ref:CV} {collective variable} $z = \xi(\vx)$, but an additional variable $\lambda$, separate from Cartesian coordinates, so that the dynamics is now propagated in the extended space $(\vx, \lambda)$. $\lambda$ is coupled to the \hyperlink{ref:CV} {collective variable} by a harmonic restraint:

+The main benefit of eABF is that the biasing coordinate $\lambda$ is not a function of Cartesian coordinates, so all geometric considerations raised by the projected force formalism (Section~\ref{sec:fe_estimators:TI}) become moot.
 This makes eABF easy to implement for any combination of \hyperlink{ref:CV} {collective variable}s, as long as their gradients can be calculated.
 One limitation is that the free energy associated to $\lambda$ is close to, but not identical to that associated to $z$, which is the quantity of interest.
-The implementation of eABF in the Colvars Module\cite{Lesage2017} is complemented by two the \hyperlink{ref:FEestimator} {free energy estimator}, CZAR\cite{Lesage2017} and an Umbrella Integration estimator.\cite{Kastner2005, Zheng2012, Fu2016}
+The implementation of eABF in the Colvars Module~\cite{Lesage2017} is complemented by two \hyperlink{ref:FEestimator} {free energy estimators}, the corrected z-averaged restraint (CZAR)~\cite{Lesage2017}, and an Umbrella Integration estimator~\cite{Kastner2005, Zheng2012, Fu2016}.
+For pointers on choosing parameters for eABF, refer to \cite{Fu2016, Lesage2017}.